PawedLoader/PawedAssets/extensions/assets/thumbnails/README.md

-# Thumbnails
+# extensions/thumbnails

-all the thumbnails for the extensions
+all the thumbnails for the extensions, if the thumbnail is not listed with a license then assume its CC-4.0